gpbl/react-day-picker/website/docs/api/interfaces/daypickerprops.md

 • `Optional` **toMonth**: *undefined* \| Date

-The month to end the calendar.
+The latest month to end the month navigation.

 ___